Topics

 If you reduce the amount of any energy source beyond what your body needs, it’s obvious that you will lose weight in the short term.
 However, if you go back to your original diet, in the long run, you will also regain the weight you had lost, as various studies have confirmed, and as most people who have been on a diet have probably realized.

-The reason for this is that the human body, I believe, basically works to maintain the status quo.
-I introduced "base weight" to describe the body weight based on that.
-So, the point is that in order to avoid rebounding, you must lower your base weight itself.
+The reason for this is that the human body, I believe, basically works to maintain the status quo, and tries to go back to its set-point.
+So, the point is that in order to avoid rebounding, you must lower your set-point weight itself.

 (For more information on how to do this, please see the following article.)